iamjosephmj/Tic-Tac-Toe-3x3-using-C./README.md

 HOW TO PLAY
 -----------
-The board is having the indices as show in the below diagram.
+The board is having the indices as show in the below.

 [1][1]     [1][2]     [1][3]